Sooner Athletic Conference: History

-Originally developed as a five-team conference of Oklahoma-based schools, the SAC now boasts 12 schools in a league that spans four states (Oklahoma, Texas, Arkansas and Kansas).
 The league's newest addition is the University of North Texas Dallas, which entered the conference as a full member for 2021–22 and an associate member in 2020–21.
 The SAC added Central Christian College of Kansas and Oklahoma Panhandle State University to the fold for 2017–18, then dropped to 11 schools when St. Gregory's announced its closure in November 2017.
 The league added Langston University in 2018–19 as its first historically black college and university (HBCU) member, then dropped Bacone (Okla.)
 College after that same year.

 Throughout the league's history, the SAC continues to be known as the conference "Where Champions Play".
 Various institutions have competed under the SAC banner over the years.
 Today only the University of Science and Arts of Oklahoma remains from the original group that was formed when Bethany Nazarene (now Southern Nazarene), Oklahoma Baptist, Oklahoma Christian, and Phillips University withdrew from the Texoma Conference to form the SAC.

 Membership has changed over the years with today's current members being admitted as follows: Oklahoma City (1986), Wayland Baptist (1994), John Brown (1995), Mid-America Christian (2007), Southwestern Assemblies of God (2013), Texas Wesleyan (2013), Southwestern Christian (2013), Bacone (2014), Central Christian (2017), Oklahoma Panhandle State (2017), and College of the Ozarks (2025).

 The league also includes associate members on a per-sport basis, with University of Houston–Victoria, University of the Southwest, and University of St. Thomas being part of the SAC in women's golf since 2017.
 Lyon College has been an associate member for women's wrestling since 2019.

 Past members of the SAC include: Oklahoma Baptist, Oklahoma Christian, Southern Nazarene, Rogers State, Lubbock Christian, Northwestern Oklahoma State, Northwood, St. Gregory's, and Bacone.

-The league also includes associate members on a per-sport basis.
+Furthermore, the league includes associate members on a per-sport basis.
 Arizona Christian University, Lyon (Ark.)
 College, Ottawa University-Arizona, and Texas College became SAC members for football in 2018–19 with Louisiana College joining for 2021–22.

 On July 1, 2025, North Texas–Dallas left the SAC to become a full member of the Red River Athletic Conference (RRAC), effective immediately for this school year.